DownToEarthAstronomy/D2EA_Shield_tester/Python_port/readme.md

 ### Access to Prismatic Shields

 There is a checkbox you can uncheck if you don't want prismatic shields to be taken into consideration when running tests.

+### Use Short List

+The short list contains only 12 instead of 20 items.
+That makes the calculations much faster with the disadvantage of having any resistance focused boosters taken into account.